-However, residents of 21 states are eligible for an income tax deduction or credit for 529 plan contributions used to pay for college or K-12 tuition.
-The value of a 529 plan income tax benefit will vary depending on where you live and much you contribute.
+However, residents of over 30 states are eligible for an income tax deduction or credit for 529 plan contributions used to pay for college or K-12 tuition.
+The value of a 529 plan income tax benefit will vary depending on where you live and how much you contribute.
 In Missouri, for example, married couples are eligible for a state income tax deduction for 529 plan contributions up to $16,000.
-That means a couple with $100,000 in taxable income who contributes $200 each month to a 529 plan can save $108 each year, whether they are paying for college tuition or K-12 tuition expenses.
+That means a couple with $100,000 in taxable income who contributes $200 each month to a 529 plan can save $108 each year, whether they are paying for college tuition or K-12 expenses.

 State |